-The Inland Feeder stretches from Silverwood Lake in the foothills of the San Bernardino Mountains 44 miles (71 kilometers) southeast to Diamond Valley Lake.
-It includes 26 miles (42 kilometers) of buried pipeline and three large tunnels totaling 18 miles (29 kilometers): Arrowhead West, Arrowhead East, and the Riverside Badlands Tunnel.
+The Inland Feeder stretches from Silverwood Lake in the foothills of the San Bernardino Mountains 44 miles southeast to Diamond Valley Lake.
+It includes 26 miles of buried pipeline and three large tunnels totaling 18 miles: Arrowhead West, Arrowhead East, and the Riverside Badlands Tunnel.

-The Arrowhead tunnels were bored using twin tunnel boring machines (TBMs) customized using a hybrid design by the German manufacturer Herrenknecht.
-Mott MacDonald designed and developed probe drilling projection computer models and an early warning detection system to detect strain on the shields of the TBMs.
+The Arrowhead tunnels were bored using twin tunnel boring machines (TBMs) customised using a hybrid design by the German manufacturer Herrenknecht.
+We designed and developed probe drilling projection computer models and an early warning detection system to detect strain on the shields of the TBMs.

 The Arrowhead West tunnel, the more difficult of the two, took four years to bore.
 In faulted areas, blocks of rock were broken into fine debris and treated with grout before tunneling could safely proceed.
 At one point, a flash flood temporarily submerged the TBM.

-During placement of the cellular concrete backfill around the final liner, which was 12 feet (3.6 meters) in internal diameter, the subcontractor achieved a world record by pumping the cellular grout 3.8 miles (6.1 kilometers) through a 5-inch (13-cm) steel slickline.
+During placement of the cellular concrete backfill around the final liner, which was 12 feet in internal diameter, the subcontractor achieved a world record by pumping the cellular grout 3.8 miles through a 5-inch steel slickline.

-In 2008, the TBM crossed five significant fault and shear zones in the last 1,500 feet (457 meters) of the tunnel.
-Concrete and steel foundation pads were used to support the cutterhead while crossing a forty-foot fault (12-meter) zone of weak rock.
+In 2008, the TBM crossed five significant fault and shear zones in the last 1,500 feet of the tunnel.
+Concrete and steel foundation pads were used to support the cutterhead while crossing a forty-foot fault zone of weak rock.

 The project was completed $14 million under its revised 2006 budget, and one year ahead of the schedule set out in the 2006 modified contract.
 About 90 days were saved by redesigning the height of the tunnel access vault at Waterman Portal, and by redesigning the grading and drainage at the three other portal sites.

-By studying alternative routes, Mott MacDonald's Construction Management team avoided major problems posed by hauling pipe through the city of San Bernardino.
+By studying alternative routes, our construction management team avoided major problems posed by hauling pipe through the city of San Bernardino.